 But a growing team can also lead to important aspects of your culture becoming diluted.
 When you walk down the hall and don’t know if someone’s on your team or just in for an interview, you know it’s time to codify and lock in your values.

-A shared set of values that all your team buys into will help maintain the elements of culture you hold dearest.
-It’s too easy for values to become a box to be ticked, or a set of dusty posters on the walls.
+A shared set of values that all your team buys into will help maintain the elements of company culture you hold dearest.
+It’s too easy for values to become a box to be ticked or a set of dusty posters on the walls.

 Below are a small selection of the values we use at Intercom.
-They’re not an exhaustive set of tips and tactics that will help you build your own culture.
-But they are a set of values that explains how we think about engineering at Intercom, and the principles we applied as our team has grown in the past year.
+This is not an exhaustive set of tips and tactics that will help you build your own engineering culture.
+But it is a set of values that explains how we think about engineering at Intercom and the principles we applied as our team has grown.

 Do less, better

 At Intercom, we focus on shipping small pieces of valuable code, learning from them, and building momentum as we go.
 We don’t believe you should build a complex wedding cake, when a cupcake could have delivered real value in half the time.

 We avoid an overly complex product and code base by building and releasing in a process similar to Test Driven Development.
 We start with well defined success metrics (our test case), we build the feature (our code), and get feedback (code review) that helps us improve.
 The simplest version possible is deployed behind a feature flag, so only Intercom staff can see it.

 Based on this feedback, we’ll fix bugs and make improvements before launching it to a series of beta customers.
 Following another round of iterations, fixes and improvements, we launch the feature to everyone.

 Ensuring that what you build is small but perfectly formed means that feedback is the right kind of feedback.
 It’s feedback based on things you didn’t foresee, not the things you ignored.
 Nobody gets value from user feedback on something you knew was already broken, but was released anyway.